This is a guide on everything you need to know about framing in photography.

 5. Create a Stronger Image

-By using framing to your image, you create a much more powerful image with meaning.
+By using framing in your image, you create a much more powerful image with meaning.

 Framing provides context to the object, and it helps the viewer understand the overall story of the image.